 Your significant other can be stubborn, tends to avoid confrontation at all costs, and doesn't easily listen to your requests.
 Maybe they even withhold things that they know you need or play the victim in order to get the upper hand.
 Sound familiar?
 If so, you may be in a relationship with someone who is passive aggressive and you've likely found yourself wondering how they got to be this way.

-Everyone has unique stories—whether they have a personality disorder or not and there are sociological and biological issues at play in determining a person's personality.
+Everyone has unique stories, and there are sociological and biological issues at play in determining a person's personality.
 Both how a person was raised and their genetics can contribute to how their personality develops.

 Ahead, read up on two possible causes of passive aggressive behavior.
 Just keep in mind that there is no "one size fits all" answer when it comes to personalities and there are likely multiple factors that influence anyone's behavior and traits.